corespring/corespring-components/docs/index.md

   * can show the solution after the answer has been committed
   * provides warning if no answer has been selected
   * the editor calls setDataAndSession every time when it changes the config
-  * the editor is able to execute the server side javascript locally for demo/testing purposes

 ##Config